abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

 See links for [floating point conversion](http://babbage.cs.qc.edu/courses/cs341/IEEE-754.html) calculator & [xor](http://xor.pw/) calculator.

 GC simply looks at top 16 bits (>>48).
 If any of top 14 bit is set, it is a double.
-Otherwise it is a valid pointer to a RecyclableObject.
-If untags the double by again xoring with **0XFFC<<48**.
+Or else it is a valid pointer to a RecyclableObject.
+It untags the double by again xoring with **0XFFC<<48**.
 Total memory spent on double in the VM is just 8 bytes as we directly store the double value instead of storing a pointer to any other data structure.

+To close this post Chakra does bit twiddling magic to save 32 bytes of memory for each var pointing to a double.
 Hope this helps.
 Please let me know the feedback either through email or leaving a comment here.